developer-zebra/developer-zebra-site/src/emdk-for-android/9-0/guide/extended_scanner_parameters/index.md

 **This guide explains the use of extended scanner parameters**, which allow for the setting and retrieval of scanning parameters not yet implemented within the EMDK class hierarchy or of those being added in the future. **Introduced with EMDK for Android 9.0**, `ScannerConfig.setParameter()` and `ScannerConfig.getParameter()` are pass-through APIs that (respectively) can be used to set and get scanner parameter configurations for use in scanning applications.
 If new scanning parameters arise and are not listed with a basic set of EMDK APIs, developers can use these APIs to set such parameters.

-**This guide requires a basic knowledge of the use of EMDK-A scanning APIs**.
+**NOTE: This guide requires a basic knowledge of the use of EMDK-A scanning APIs**.
 If necessary, please become familiar with the guides below before proceeding.

-### Also See:
 * **[EMDK Basic Scanning Tutorial](https://techdocs.zebra.com/emdk-for-android/latest/tutorial/tutBasicScanningAPI/)**
 * **[EMDK Barcode Scanning API Programmer's Guide](https://techdocs.zebra.com/emdk-for-android/latest/guide/barcode_scanning_guide/)**